• Skip to primary navigation

 The Dangers of Heroin Withdrawal

-Heroin withdrawal is severe and uncomfortable but doesn’t carry quite the risk of fatality that withdrawal from other substances does.
-Some cases may complicate a patient’s health, however.
+Heroin withdrawal is severe and uncomfortable, but it does not carry the same risk of fatality that withdrawal from some other substances does.
+Some cases can still complicate a patient’s health.

 A Heightened Risk of Overdose

-Dangers of Overdose during withdrawal from heroinWe previously mentioned that heroin withdrawal is part physical and part psychological, accompanied by intense cravings for the drug.
-During withdrawal, the body is already building a tolerance for heroin, but most addicts don’t realize it.
+Heroin withdrawal is part physical and part psychological, accompanied by intense cravings for the drug.
+During withdrawal the body is already losing its tolerance for heroin, but most people do not realize it.

-When relapses do occur, the risk for overdose is at its highest because of the danger that a user may take too much of the drug.
-Their tolerance is lower, meaning that taking the same amount that they had been taking immediately before beginning their detox has the potential to cause an overdose.
+When a relapse occurs, the risk of overdose is at its highest, because a person may take too much.
+Their tolerance is now lower, so taking the same amount they had been taking right before beginning their heroin detox can cause an overdose.

-While local authorities are building up their supplies of Narcan and other life-saving heroin overdose interventions, these are only helpful if there is a witness to an overdose or if it happens in public.
-Because most addicts relapse in private, overdoses that occur under these circumstances are thought to carry a higher risk of death.
+While communities continue to expand their supplies of Narcan and other life-saving overdose interventions, these only help if someone witnesses the overdose or it happens in public.
+Because most relapses happen in private, overdoses under those circumstances are thought to carry a higher risk of death.

-There are several ways to counteract the symptoms of heroin withdrawal.
+There are several effective ways to counteract the symptoms of heroin withdrawal and reduce the risk of relapse.

 Medication-Assisted Treatment